 Tim is responsible for brand development, product marketing, Fitbit.com, PR, events, acquisition marketing and social media.
 Most recently Tim was VP of Global Brand Development at Electronic Arts, where he led branding for Battlefield, FIFA, Madden and Need for Speed, among others.
 Prior to EA, he was the VP of Marketing at digital video pioneer DivX.
 Prior to this, Tim led marketing efforts for the famed video game publisher, 2K Sports, and increased NBA 2K marketshare from 10 to 100 percent in five years.
 He has also worked at agencies including ATTIK and Organic.
 Tim attended the University of Michigan and lives in Mill Valley.
 He spends his "play" time surfing, playing ice hockey, fly fishing the Feather River, mountain biking Mt Tam and trail running the Dipsea with his family.

-Mark is responsible for Sales & Channel Marketing in North and South America, focusing on growing Fitbit’s business with our best in class retail partners.
+Mark is responsible for Sales and Channel Marketing in North and South America, focusing on growing Fitbit’s business with our best in class retail partners.
 Mark has 20 years of sales and marketing experience with mobile and wireless consumer electronics products.
-Prior to Fitbit, he led US sales for TomTom, was VP of Sales & Marketing for Navigon (now a Garmin brand) and held a variety of sales management roles in the PDA and smartphone industry at Palm, Inc. Mark has a BS in Marketing from the Carroll School of Management at Boston College.
+Prior to Fitbit, he led US sales for TomTom, was VP of Sales and Marketing for Navigon (now a Garmin brand) and held a variety of sales management roles in the PDA and smartphone industry at Palm, Inc. Mark has a BS in Marketing from the Carroll School of Management at Boston College.
 His Fitbit spends a lot of time visiting customers and logs many steps while running through airports.

 Meena brings over 20 years of strong financial, operational and business strength, along with “Big 4” public accounting experience to lead Fitbit's finance, accounting, and human resources functions.
-Recently, Meena was VP of Finance & Human Resources at Stratify, Inc., a technology services company which was acquired by Iron Mountain, Inc., in 2007.
+Recently, Meena was VP of Finance and Human Resources at Stratify, Inc., a technology services company which was acquired by Iron Mountain, Inc., in 2007.
 Prior to Stratify, Meena spent eight years at PriceWaterhouseCoopers performing audits of several high tech clients.
 Meena is a Chartered Accountant from India, Certified Public Accountant in California, and holds an MBA from the East Carolina University.